Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Introduction

 To address these challenges, we propose \method, an experience-driven lifelong learning framework that unifies proactive retrieval with experience-enhanced online evolution over a structured experience base.
 Specifically, \method\ consists of two tightly coupled components.
-The first component, \textbf{Experience-Enhanced Online Evolution} (\evomethod), jointly improves the agent through memory refinement and policy optimization, enabling it to update both what experience it stores and how it acts during online interaction.
+The first component, Experience-Enhanced Online Evolution (\evomethod), jointly improves the agent through memory refinement and policy optimization, enabling it to update both what experience it stores and how it acts during online interaction.
 The experience base organizes historical interactions into typed repositories, including factual memory, episodic memory, and behavioral skills, so that retrieval can provide both relevant evidence and actionable guidance.
-The second component, \textbf{Proactive Reinforcement Learning-based Retrieval} (\promethod), formulates retrieval as an explicit policy action and learns both when and what to retrieve through paired-branch process rewards.
+The second component, Proactive Reinforcement Learning-based Retrieval (\promethod), formulates retrieval as an explicit policy action and learns both when and what to retrieve through paired-branch process rewards.
 By comparing continuations from identical interaction prefixes with and without retrieval, \promethod\ provides step-level supervision for retrieval decisions and encourages retrieval only when it leads to better task outcomes or higher efficiency.
-Together, these two components directly address the two central limitations of existing lifelong agents: passive experience invocation and decoupled online updating.

-We evaluate \method\ on SciWorld, AlfWorld, and StuLife, achieving success rates of 73.50\% on SciWorld and 71.28\% on AlfWorld while substantially reducing retrieval overhead, and attains performance competitive with proprietary models on StuLife.
-These results demonstrate that proactive retrieval, when coupled with joint memory and policy evolution, substantially improves both the effectiveness and efficiency of online lifelong agents.
+We evaluate \method\ on SciWorld, AlfWorld, and StuLife.
+It achieves 73.50\% and 71.28\% success rates on SciWorld and AlfWorld with significantly reduced retrieval overhead, while attaining performance competitive with proprietary models on StuLife.
+These results demonstrate that proactive retrieval, coupled with joint memory and policy evolution, substantially enhances both the effectiveness and efficiency of online lifelong agents.

-The main contributions of this work are as follows: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=4pt] \item We propose \method, a proactive online lifelong learning framework that enables agents to continually evolve from interaction history rather than relying on passively invoked experience.
+The main contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=4pt] \item We propose \method, a proactive online lifelong learning framework enabling agents to continually evolve from interaction history rather than relying on passively invoked experience.

 \item We design two key components within \method: Experience-Enhanced Online Evolution (\evomethod), which jointly improves textual memory and policy parameters during online interaction, and Proactive Reinforcement Learning-based Retrieval (\promethod), which learns when and what to retrieve through paired-branch process rewards.